the independent

 Human Needs

-Across 8+ hours of interviews, several consistent themes emerged:
+Across both formats, several consistent themes emerged:

 artist concerns by frequency